 Thanks Ben, great review.
 I'm not the biggest resi fan, but I think I might enjoy this one!

-Glad we left behind the 7-8 plotline and MC, but we'll wait for a big sale.
+Glad we left behind the 7-8 plotline and MC, but will wait for a big sale.

 @Smackosynthesis The game frequently switches between the two of them, but yeah - the first half is a lot more Grace and the second half a lot more Leon.